Body

 BUSS1020: Quantitative Business Analysis

-All graduates from the BCom need to be able to use quantitative techniques to analyse business problems.
+All graduates from BCom need to be able to use quantitative techniques to analyze business problems.
 This ability is important in all business disciplines since all disciplines deal with increasing amounts of data, and there are increasing expectations of quantitative skills.
-This unit shows how to interpret data involving uncertainty and variability; how to model and analyse the relationships within business data; and how to make correct inferences from the data (and recognise incorrect inferences).
-The unit will include instruction in the use of software tools (primarily spreadsheets) to analyse and present quantitative data.
+This unit shows how to interpret data involving uncertainty and variability, how to model and analyze the relationships within business data, and how to make correct inferences from the data (and recognize incorrect inferences).
+The unit will include instruction in the use of software tools (primarily spreadsheets) to analyze and present quantitative data.

 STAT 280: ELEMENTARY APPLIED STATISTICS